Edith Barakovich: Casablanca

 They managed to cross Spain and reach Morocco, which at this time was being governed as a French protectorate on behalf of a puppet government operating at the behest of the German government.
 They found a small home in Casablanca.
 Lilly and her mother lived close by.
 Barakovich waited with her husband for an affidavit which would open the way for their escape to the United States.
 Frank was able obtain a job teaching German at a refugee camp which provided a small income.
 Barakovich could not work.
 They had been required to leave most of their possessions behind when they fled Europe, but she had nevertheless managed to retain a small Leica camera.
 She took to following the packs of dogs out of town to the dunes where they congregated in the evenings, and photographing some of the individual animals, though she knew very well that she would never find anyone to buy the pictures.
 A friendly local who guided her to the largest of the dunes in the area explained that the packs of dogs had appeared during the Spanish Civil War when they had been able to feast on the bodies of dead escapees from Spain who had attempted to swim across from Tarifa or Algeciras, but drowned.
 Presumably, he implied, they were staying around in anticipation of rich pickings from the new war which they sensed was again approaching from the north.
-By the time Frank and Barakovich received entry visas for the USA, the exit visas that they needed to leave French Morocco had expired.
+By the time Frank and Barakovich received entry visas for the US, the exit visas that they needed to leave French Morocco had expired.
 They had to make a fresh application for new ones to the government in Vichy.
-Meanwhile Lilly Joseph and her mother finally obtained the necessary papers and left for New York.
+Meanwhile, Lilly Joseph and her mother finally obtained the necessary papers and left for New York.
 More alone than ever, Barakovich and Frank became increasingly desperate and depressed.
 Paul Frank took to drinking and lost his teaching job, after which they ran out of money.
 This was the situation in December 1940 when Barakovich took her life with an overdose of Veronal.

 Three months later Paul Frank received the papers they had been waiting for and was able to travel to New York on a Spanish passenger ship.
 In 1942 he moved to the West Coast.
 He remarried.
 He would never again experience the professional success he had enjoyed in Vienna and Berlin, but he lived on till 1976.